satvik007/satvik007/README.md

 🏡 I am a Jaipur native, passionate about programming 🖥️

-🔭 I’m building an ecommerce search and discovery platform - https://ecohunt.org.
+🔭 I work at Hypersequent as a Software Engineer, our mission is to make software systems more reliable.

-🥅 My goal is to improve search experience in ecommerce that traditional search engines do not provide.
+🏢 I have previously worked on my own project https://ecohunt.org full time.
+Before that I was a Senior Software Engineer at Yodlee.

-🏢 I was most recently a Senior Software Engineer at Yodlee.
-Before that, I graduated from Indian Institute of Technology, Palakkad as a Computer Science and engineering major.
+🎓 I graduated from Indian Institute of Technology, Palakkad as a Computer Science and engineering major.

 👨‍💻 My main expertise is in algorithms, scraping and distributed backend systems, although I have learn quite a bit of frontend as well recently while building ecohunt.